denizzzka/mc2d/README.md

-mc2d - tool for merging C files into D bindings
+mc2d - tool for merging C files (of any standard) into D bindings
 =====

 #### Build